Environment-induced anisotropy and the sensitivity of the radical pair mechanism in the avian compass: Anisotropies and angular sensitivity

 Following the discussion in Ref. \cite{Cai}, the initial state in the RPM is not a perfect singlet (or triplet) state, so a natural way to test if the quantum correlations play a fundamental role in the working of the compass is to choose non-entangled initial conditions.
-In \citep{Cai} several random initial conditions were used, and the conclusion was that there is not a crucial dependence on the entanglement of the initial state, and that even RPs with initial separable states with only \textit{classical correlations} can produce an inclination sensitivity in the singlet yield.
-We tested several random initial conditions, some of them entangled, {with the hyperfine tensor in eq. \eqref{eq:hamiltonian} anisotropic, and with the decoherence processes turned off, i.e., $P=\gamma=0$}.
-The results show that the amount of entanglement is not a fundamental factor for the sensitivity in the change of the angle of the applied magnetic field. {As an example, an} initial state {
+In \cite{Cai} several random initial conditions were used, and the conclusion was that there is not a crucial dependence on the entanglement of the initial state, and that even RPs with initial separable states with only \textit{classical correlations} can produce an inclination sensitivity in the singlet yield.
+We perturbed one thousand singlet initial conditions, some of them entangled, evolving under the density operator described in eq. \eqref{eq:MasterEquation} with the hyperfine tensor anisotropic, and with the decoherence processes turned off, i.e., $\gamma=0$}.
+To ensure real quantum states we distributed half of the sample using Bures measure \citep{Bures} defined as:

+Here $U$ is a random unitary matrix distributed according to the Haar Measure \citep{Haar}, $\mathbb{I}$ is the identity matrix and $\tilde{\rho_{S}}$ is the perturbed singlet initial matrix.
+We proceeded in a similar way with the other half of the samples, distributing the perturbed state using the Hilbert-Schimdt measure:

+With both renormalizations we ensure that our perturbed density matrix describes a true quantum state.
+The results of the simulations can be seen in Fig. \eqref{figSM:random}.
+As a first observation, we can see that the mechanism is robust.
+Even if some of the yields had no resemblance with the unperturbed system (black line in the figure), the mean gave the same amount of yield for each inclination of the field.
+This implies that the amount of entanglement is not a necessary condition to obtain angular sensitivity, given that none of the random initial conditions were in its maximum of entanglement and some of them were not entangled at all.

+The results show that the amount of entanglement is not a fundamental factor for the sensitivity in the change of the angle of the applied magnetic field.
+A more specific example is presented in Fig. \eqref{fig:IsotropicSensibility} (red curve), with the initial state:

-} gives an appreciable change in the yields (and therefore allow sensitivity) for different angles $\theta$.
+this state gives an appreciable change in the yields (and therefore allow sensitivity) for different angles $\theta$.